aryamurray/aryamurray/README.md

 - 🇨🇦 Canadian CS student with a love for applied ML, maps, and real-world data
 - 🇰🇷 Spent a year living in Seoul — can understand a lot of Korean, speaking TBD 😅
 - 🍳 Probably cooking something new right now
-- 🗺️ Low-key obsessed with transit networks and why cities look the way they do
+- 🗺️ love transit networks and why cities look the way they do